-Hello, My name is Jim Byrne, and I have been in private practice as a counsellor/ psychotherapist for more than fourteen years;
+Hello, My name is Jim Byrne, and I have been in private practice as a counsellor/ psychotherapist for more than fifteen years;

 at ABC Coaching and Counselling Services, in Hebden Bridge and Halifax, West Yorkshire, UK; and

 worldwide over the internet and the telephone system.
-As at 5th January 2013, I am in my fifteenth year of continuous private
+As at 5th January 2014, I am in my sixteenth year of continuous private

 practice.
 During that time I have had the privilege of helping almost 800 individuals, including many couples, to learn how

 to cope more effectively with their practical, emotional, thinking and relationship problems.
 As a result, they gained significant

 personal improvements.
 To see what some of them said about working with me, check out the Client Testimonials